p5py/p5/docs/guides/for-processing-users.rst

 * :code:`circle()` and :code:`square()` functions draw circles and
   squares.

-* :code:`mouse_is_dragging` is a global variable that can be used to check if the mouse is being dragged.

 * Colors can be converted to their proper grayscale values.

   .. code:: python